Volunteer Tennessee Seeks Systems and Process Manager

 Volunteer Tennessee is proud to be a Charter Member of Employers of National Service.
 Employers of National Service builds a talent pipeline which connects AmeriCorps and Peace Corps alumni with leading employers from the private, public, and nonprofit sectors to create recruitment, hiring, and advancement opportunities.
 Through this initiative, employers will have increased access to a dedicated, highly-qualified, and mission-oriented pool of potential employees.

-Volunteer Tennessee seeks an energetic and organized intern to help in the planning and coordination of the Tennessee Conference on Volunteerism and Service-Learning.
-This statewide conference brings together leaders of change to encourage meaningful collaboration across different service sectors.
-Interns would be involved in coordinating conference working groups, planning conference events, working with speakers, volunteers and other event staff.
+TCVSL is a statewide conference that brings together leaders of change to encourage meaningful collaboration across different service sectors.
+Interns would be involved in planning conference events and working with speakers, the planning committee, volunteers and other event staff.

-Duties include but are not limited to:
+Depending on time of year, duties might include, but are not limited to:

 Persons interested in future staff or internship opportunities at the commission are encouraged to email a resume and cover letter to firstname.lastname@example.org.